ayyem1/odin-recipes/README.md

 # Recipes
 ### The website will consist of a main index page which will have links to a few recipes.
+### It is my solution to the first project in The Odin Project tutorial series.
 # Technologies Used
 * HTML
 # Application Setup Instructions